 L-space began in earnest in early 2017 when Gordon and Lily decided to record an EP.
 Sol 0 was a collection of songs the two had written together over the previous few months.
-Dickson provided a bassline for Blue Flowers just before the EP's release and saw the formation of the band.
-A little while later Lily met Maura while working in a restaurant in Glasgow.
-Maura joined on synth duties before the second King Tut's gig, she then left the band in late 2018 to focus on university and Stephen Solo joined on synth duties throughout 2019.
+Dickson Telfer provided a bassline for Blue Flowers just before the EP's release and saw the formation of the band and joined the band for live shows and recording until late 2019.
+From 2017-2019 L-space performed as a four-piece with help from Maura Keane and Stephen Solo joining on synth at different times.

-In November 2018 the Lily, Gordon and Dickson visited Normany in France at the invitation of James Sanger (Keane, Dido, U2, Brian Eno, among others) where they wrote several songs which become the double A-side I Never Knew/Tigers In The Street (due for release October 2019).
+In November 2018 the Lily, Gordon and Dickson visited Normany in France at the invitation of James Sanger (Keane, Dido, U2, Brian Eno, among others) where they wrote several songs which become the 2019 double A-side I Never Knew/Tigers In The Street.

-At the time of writing (September 2019), the band's next album is nearing completion and sees their sound evolve from reverb-laden soundscapes to a much more immediate, punchy approach with a greater emphasis on Lily's voice and the lyrics she and Gordon have been working on.
+2019 saw the band's sound evolve from reverb-laden soundscapes to a much more immediate, punchy approach with a greater emphasis on Lily's voice and the lyrics she and Gordon have been working on.
 Dickson Telfer decided to leave the band and focus on his other projects, so from 2020 Lily and Gordon will be writing and performing under the moniker Post Coal Prom Queen; they'll be playing the L-space back catalogue and new material at live shows.